UniMath/agda-unimath/src/foundation/propositional-truncations.lagda.md

 ```

 The tower of indentation, with many layers of indentation in the innermost
+derivation, is a little awkward even at two levels, let alone more.
+In
-derivation, is painful; there are many duplicated lines of
+particular, we have the many duplicated lines of
-`rec-trunc-Prop motive`.
+`rec-trunc-Prop motive`, and the increasing distance between the
+`rec-trunc-Prop` and the `trunc-Prop` being recursed on.
 Agda's `do` syntax offers us an alternative.

 ```agda
 module do-syntax-trunc-Prop {l : Level} (motive : Prop l) where